buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 +++++++++++++++

 Sometimes it is desirable to select which scheduler to trigger, and which properties to set dynamically, at the time of the build.
-For this purpose, Trigger step supports a method that you can customize in order to override statically defined ``schedulernames``, and ``set_properties``.
+For this purpose, Trigger step supports a method that you can customize in order to override statically defined ``schedulernames``, ``set_properties`` and optionally ``unimportant``.

 .. py:method:: getSchedulersAndProperties()

-    :returns: list of tuples (schedulerName, propertiesDict) optionally via deferred
+    :returns: list of dictionaries containing the keys 'sched_name', 'props_to_set' and 'unimportant' optionally via deferred

-    This methods returns a list of tuples describing what scheduler to trigger, with which properties.
+    This method returns a list of dictionaries describing what scheduler to trigger, with which properties and if the scheduler is unimportant.
+    Old style list of tuples is still supported, in which case unimportant is considered ``False``.
     The properties should already be rendered (ie, concrete value, not objects wrapped by ``Interpolate`` or ``Property``).
 Since this function happens at build-time, the property values are available from the step and can be used to decide what schedulers or properties to use.